AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart.hoverStroke("gray");
 chart.selectStroke("gray", 2);
 ```
+{sample}BCT\_Treemap\_Chart\_07{sample}

 It is also possible to configure the appearance of each cell individually — use extra data fields corresponding with the methods mentioned above:

-{sample :height 500}BCT\_Treemap\_Chart\_07{sample}

 ```
 // create data